wordofwarning/wordofwarning.org/warnings/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
-Below are Age Advisories/Limits + Content Warnings for forthcoming [Word of Warning](/) events *as of 09/01/20, 20:35* — this information is for audience members who would like to know more about the content of work presented in our Performance Programme, **particularly highlighting elements that may distress, cause upset, or trigger**.
-If you would like to get in touch please email <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.<br>*NB — reflects the most recent information received from the artists we present; past event warnings are archived [here](/archive/warnings).*
+Below are Age Advisories/Limits and Content Warnings for forthcoming [Word of Warning](/) events — this information is for audience members who would like to know more about the content of work presented in our current Performance Programme, particularly highlighting elements that may distress, cause upset, or trigger.
+If you would like to get in touch please email <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.<br>*Please note — below reflects the most recent information received from the artists we present **as of 09/01/20, 20:45**; past event warnings are archived [here](/archive/warnings).*
 <hr>
 ### [Spring 2020](/current/2020-springsummer)
 ##### [Wed 12 Feb at The Lowry | *Sex Education* by Harry Clayton-Wright](/current/2020-springsummer/clayton-wright)
 **Age Limit: strictly 18+**<br>Content Warnings: includes themes that some people may find distressing, nudity + explicit sexual content.
-Further information to follow soon.
 ##### [Thu 27 Feb at NIAMOS | Emergency StopGap (*artists TBA*)](/current/2020-emergencystopgap)
-Age Advisory: + (parental/guardian discretion).<br>Content Warnings:
+Age Advisory: 18+ (mainly aimed at adults; parental/guardian discretion).<br>Content Warnings: further information to follow after participating artists have been announced in early February.
 ##### [| Jamal Gerald](/current/2020-springsummer/gerald)
-Age Advisory: + (parental/guardian discretion).<br>Content Warnings:
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: includes strong language, sexual references + full nudity; uses haze + flashing lights (*not strobe*).
+Please note that candles + joss sticks are lit throughout the show.
 ##### [| Jo Bannon](/current/2020-springsummer/bannon)
-Age Advisory: + (parental/guardian discretion).<br>Content Warnings:
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: further information to follow by 28 February.
 ##### [| Tania Camara](/current/2020-springsummer/camara)
-Age Advisory: + (parental/guardian discretion).<br>Content Warnings:
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: further information to follow in early March.
 ##### [| Will Dickie + Ross McCaffrey](/current/2020-worksahead)
-Age Advisory: + (parental/guardian discretion).<br>Content Warnings:
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: further information to follow by 17 April.